github/docs/content/education/quickstart.md

 For more information, see "[Types of {% data variables.product.prodname_dotcom %} accounts](/github/getting-started-with-github/types-of-github-accounts)."

-## Applying for an educator discount
+## Applying for educator benefits

-Next, you'll sign up for discounts on services from {% data variables.product.company_short %}. {% data reusables.education.educator-requirements %}
+Next, you'll sign up for educator benefits and resources from {% data variables.product.company_short %}, including access to {% data variables.product.prodname_global_campus %, a portal that allows you to access your education benefits all in one place.  {% data reusables.education.educator-requirements %}

 {% tip %}